logadm -C 4 -c -s 300m -w /var/adm/wtmpx

-Many a times, we observe that it takes too much time to login into the server.
+Many a time, we observe that it takes too much time to login into the server.
 Most of the time the reason being, the wtmpx file is growing, filling up the /var partition (often part of the root partition).
 In extreme cases, it may even prevent the possibility of logging in, because utmpx entries cannot be made, and login asks the user to exec login from the lowest level shell.
 In such cases /var/adm/wtmpx needs to be truncated without causing problems.

 Using logadm command